aimms/language-reference/optimization-modeling-components/variable-and-constraint-declaration/variable-declaration-and-attributes.rst

 bounds, they should be specified in a constraint (after which the variable can be changed into a free variable).

+If the nonvariable status of an inline variable has been set to a nondefault value, either using the ``NonvarStatus`` attribute or the ``.NonVar`` suffix, then this status will be ignored when the mathematical program is solved.
+Fixing an inline variable to the current value of the variable should be done using a constraint.

 .. rubric:: Semi-continuous variables

 To any continuous or integer variable you can assign the property